Return to the search form Return to your search results

 You can find more information about options for funding your study abroad experience including scholarships on Undergraduate Scholarships for Study Abroad.

-Acceptance decisions are made by Wells College.
+Acceptance decisions are made by Wells in Florence program staff.
 Once you receive your official acceptance from Wells, your study abroad advisor and Wells will be in contact with further information about any documentation you will need to complete the admission process.

 Notice: Students will pay a $1,000 program deposit directly to Wells to accept their position on the program.
 This deposit goes towards the total cost of the program and is not an additional expense.